 Jubilee General Insurance Company has a unique business model that distinguishes it from the rest.
 Our above par technological and intellectual resources and the adopted and implemented risk management framework, is perfectly equipped to face any potential critical challenge and uncertainty that is likely to arise.
-Following are the major component which helps the Company to respond the critical challenges in future.
+Following are the major components which helps the Company to respond the critical challenges in future.

-- 1. Efficient Business Model. - 2.
+- Efficient Business Model. - 2.
 Innovation. - 3.
 Implementing digitalisation across the board. - 4.
-Dedicated professional and smart workers. - 5.
-Digital marketing and online product availability.
+Dedicated professional and smart workers. - Digital marketing and online product availability.

-FUTURE PROJECTS
+FUTURE PROJECT

-1. IMPLEMENTATION STATUS OF IFRS 17 "INSURANCE CONTRACTS"
+IMPLEMENTATION STATUS OF IFRS 17 "INSURANCE CONTRACTS"

-IFRS 17 Insurance Contracts is a new accounting and reporting standard which initially required to be adopted by the insurers from 1st January 2021.
+International Financial Reporting Standards (IFRS) 17 "Insurance Contracts" is a new accounting and reporting standard which initially required to be adopted by the insurers from 1st January 2021.
 However, subsequently applicable date was extended to 2022.
+Afterwards, due to technical complexities with respect to implementing IFRS 17, the SECP issued notification SRO 1715 (I)/2023.- in which the regulator directed that the IFRS 17, shall be followed for the period commencing from 1st January 2026 by the companies engaged in insurance/takaful and re-insurance/re-takaful business.

-In March 2020 after receiving deliberation from insurance industry globally and situation arising out of COVID-19's impact the applicable date has now been further extended to 1st January 2023.
-The reporting standard is a significant overhaul of the existing IFRS 4 "Insurance Contracts", bringing substantial structural changes to the way insurance revenues and liabilities are recorded and reported.
-Globally it has been assessed that impact of this IFRS 17 is significantly less on non-life insurance business in comparison to life insurance.
-However, the process requires extensive time and efforts along-with adequate resource to accomplish the successful implementation by the given deadline.
+IFRS 17 is a significant overhaul of the existing IFRS 4 "Insurance Contracts", bringing substantial structural changes to the way insurance revenues and liabilities are recorded and reported.
+Globally it has been assessed that impact of IFRS 17 is significantly less on non-life insurance business in comparison to life insurance.
+However, the process requires extensive time and resource to accomplish the successful implementation by the given deadline.

-In Pakistan SECP is continuously in discussion with insurance companies on the implementation of IFRS 17 and regularly follow up on the status.
-As pe the advised of the SECP, the Insurance Companies has submitted a roadmap of implementing IFRS 17.
+In Pakistan, SECP is continuously in discussion with insurance companies on the implementation of IFRS 17 and regularly follows up on the status.
+As per the advice of the SECP, the Insurance Companies have submitted a roadmap of implementing IFRS 17.